* Home Depot and Macy’s rally after results

 * Consumer confidence falls more than expected in Feb

-Many traders are looking ahead to Thursday, when Federal Reserve Chair Janet Yellen will speak to the Senate Banking Committee in semi-annual testimony about monetary policy.
-Her comments will be scoured for insight into how bad weather has affected economic activity, as well as for confirmation the Fed will not change its schedule for trimming stimulus.
+Investors are anxious to hear from Federal Reserve Chair Janet Yellen, who is due to speak on Thursday to the Senate Banking Committee in her semiannual testimony about monetary policy.
+Her comments will be scoured for insight into how bad weather has affected economic activity, as well as for confirmation that the Fed will not change its schedule for trimming stimulus.

-Tenet Healthcare Corp late Monday swung to a net loss in its fourth quarter, though adjusted earnings were better than expected.
-Shares fell 8.4 percent to $44.25.
+Among other corporate results, Tenet Healthcare Corp late Monday swung to a net loss in its fourth quarter.
+Tenet’s adjusted earnings, however, were better than expected.
+Its stock slid 9.1 percent to close at $43.93.

 Perry Ellis International Inc shares tumbled 17.5 percent to $12.93, their lowest level since late 2011, a day after the clothing company forecast a decline in quarterly revenue.